Bayombong: History

+Early history

-Bayombong was founded in the southeastern portion of the current barangays of La Torre North and South, where the Magat River flows.
+Bayombong is located in the southeastern portion of the current barangays of La Torre North and South, where the Magat River flows.
+Prior to Spanish colonization, the town was inhabited by the Ifugaos and Gaddangs.

-Prior to Spanish colonization, the town was inhabited by the Ifugaos and in 1718 they were followed by the Gaddangs from Daruyat, Angadanan, Isabela and Amanga, Cagayan and the Maalats from Isabela.
-The Ifugaos were driven away by the Gaddangs to their new settlement in the province of Ifugao.
-The Gaddangs never greeted the Maalats upon their arrival.
-The Maalats' withdrawal to surrounding territories as a result of this resistance led to the first tribal conflict.
-They abandoned the land as they fled, which resulted in many abandoned bamboo stalks all over the area.
-Since then, the area has been known as "Bayumbung," serving as a memorial to the Gaddangs' first triumph over an invasion of their own territory.
+Spanish era

+Around 1718 there were tribal clashes between the Ifugaos, the Gaddangs and the Maalats from Isabela, with the Gaddangs gaining the upper hand and displacing the other tribes.

 Bayombong was formally founded on April 12, 1739, during the first Catholic mass celebrated in the region, officiated by Father Pedro Freire in a makeshift chapel at the foot of the Bangan Hill.

-Bayombong came under the administration of Dominican friars as a part of the Paniqui mission pueblo a few months after its founding.
-The pueblo census of 1747 records 470 residents of Bayombong.
+Bayombong came under the administration of Dominican friars as a part of the Paniqui mission a few months after its founding.
+The pueblo census of 1747 records 470 residents.
 The names of those considered to be founding fathers of Bayombong were Ramon Cabauatan, Jacinto Gadingan, Vicente Saquing, Ignacio Abuag, Mariano Danao, Domingo Bayaua, a certain Bincatan and a certain Mamuric.
 All of them were Gaddangs.
 Their names are remembered today in major streets of the town.

 In 1754, the local government was formally organized.
 A Capitan del Pueblo was appointed as the chief executive.
 In 1982, the town became the seat of the new Diocese of Bayombong.

 From 1773 to 1792, Fray Juan Crespo constructed the brick St. Dominic's church, the convent, and the cemetery next to the church, and started the octagonal tower.
 By 1829, Fray Juan Molano finished the tower.
-In 1880 the church building was damaged in an earthquake, while more than a century later, in 1987, a fire destroyed the church and convent.
-In 1989, the 250th anniversary of the first Catholic mass in Bayombong, the rebuilt cathedral was dedicated.
+In 1880 the church building was damaged in an earthquake, while in 1987, a fire destroyed the church and convent.
+During the 1990 Luzon earthquake, the church belfry collapsed.

+In 1789, the title of the chief executive was changed to Gobernadorcillo.
+In 1893, the title was changed to Capitan Municipal.
+During the revolutionary government in 1898, the Presidente Local was chief executive of the town but this was again changed to Mayor in 1937 as per provision of the Commonwealth Constitution.

+Bayombong became the provincial capital of Nueva Vizcaya in 1856, when the old capital of Camarag (now Echague) became part of the newly-established province of Isabela.

+American era

 On November 28, 1899, during the Philippine–American War, General Fernando Canon surrendered his 300-man battalion, plus 139 Spanish and 14 American prisoners, to 2nd Lt.
 James N. Munro's 53 men of the 4th Cavalry.
 Included in the release were William Rynders and Orrison Woodbury, captured with the rest of Lt.
 Gillmore's men during the Siege of Baler.